sun-heqi/Hot2Mol/README.md

 ## Training

-Unzip the `data.zip` folder to get the training and validation data.
+Unzip the `Data.zip` folder to get the training and validation data.

 Run `train.py` using the following command:
 ```bash